schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 assert_equal expected, actual
 ```

 In this case we're transforming a string representation of a hash into an actual hash.
-While it might not seem that exciting consdering we could have simply run `eval` to produce the same thing, keep in mind that this ability to implement a grammar and build a transformer to produce the objects we want allows us to implemnt virtually any language of our choosing, not just replicate Ruby features.
+While it might not seem that exciting, considering we could have simply run `eval` to produce the same thing, keep in mind that this ability to implement a grammar and build a transformer to produce the objects we want allows us to implement virtually any language of our choosing, not just replicate Ruby features.

 For now this is only a failing test.
 Here's the tree we can manipulate with our transformer: